 6. Have a matinee or movie night.

 Transform your living room into your very own film theater.
 Make some movie night snacks or throw some popcorn in the microwave and take out some Coke or fruit shakes.
 You can arrange the furniture to face the television (or do away with chairs altogether and get comfy on the rug).
 Tell the kids earlier in the day that they have to “earn” their movie tickets by helping with the family chores.

 7. Get artsy and creative together.

 Spend an afternoon being creative together!
 Art is one of the best forms of self-expression and it is definitely one of the fun things to do with kids for family day.
 You can paint, draw, or mold clay, and then hold your own family art exhibit in the living room afterward.
-Alternatively, you can work on photo albums that are sitting around waiting for pictures to be placed in their pages or even make photo books from the photos on your iphone.
+Alternatively, you can work on photo albums that are sitting around waiting for pictures to be placed in their pages or even make high quality photo books from the photos on your iphone.
 Scrapbooking is a fun way to bond and remember good times together.

 8. Get Baking